 Need more practice!

-The early 20th century was a period of mass immigration from Southern and Eastern Europe to the United States.
+The early twentieth century was a period of mass immigration from Southern and Eastern Europe to the United States.

 Strange Worlds draws on modern European painting by fragmenting forms to suggest the immigrant struggle to adapt to life in the United States.

-Anti-immigration sentiment and nativism arose in the U.S. during the early 20th century, strengthening groups such as the Klu Klux Klan and prompting laws such as the Johnson-Reed Act of 1924.
+Anti-immigration sentiment and nativism arose in the U.S. during the early twentieth century, strengthening groups such as the Klu Klux Klan and prompting laws such as the Johnson-Reed Act of 1924.